glotzerlab/signac-docs/docs/source/community.rst

 .. tip::

-    During continuous integration, the code and the documentation are formatted and checked automatically using `Black`_, `Isort`_, `Flake8`_, `Pydocstyle`_, and `Mypy`_.
+    During continuous integration, the code and the documentation are formatted and checked automatically using `black`_, `isort`_, `flake8`_, `pydocstyle`_, and `mypy`_.
     These tools ensure high code quality, establish project standards, and reduce the number of iterations needed in the code review process.
-    Run the following commands to set up a pre-commit hook, using `Pre-commit`_, that will ensure your code and documentation are compliant before committing:
+    Run the following commands to set up a pre-commit hook, using the tool `pre-commit`_, that will ensure your code and documentation are compliant before committing:

     .. code-block:: bash